 \subsubsection{Migration}

-Currently, edge-based deployments assume that services running on an edge node can either be cloned or made available on an alternative edge node.
+Currently, edge-based deployments assume that services running on an edge node can be cloned or made available on an alternative edge node.
 When and how to conduct such migration are of great concern in dynamic service migration mechanisms.
 Most migration mechanisms decide when to migrate by relying only on network conditions; few of them take user behavior into account.
-However, deciding when to migrate according to user behavior and mobility could improve the user experience and resource utilization tremendously.
+However, deciding when to migrate according to user behavior and mobility could tremendously improve the user experience and resource utilization.

 Ensuring reliability and service mobility is also challenging.
 User devices and edge nodes may connect and disconnect from the Internet.
 This might create an unreliable environment.
 A casual end-user device will expect seamless service, perhaps via a plug-and-play functionality to obtain services from the edge, but an unreliable network could cause latency.
 In a cellular system, mobile users continuously move from one cell to another while communicating, so handover (or handoff) must be performed carefully to avoid service interruption.
-The challenge here will be to mitigate service interruption and create a reliable environment that supports federated edge computing.
-One mechanism for the implementation of reliability is the replication of services or the facilitation of migration of services from one node to another.
-The key challenge is to keep the overhead to a minimum so that the QoS of an application is not affected in any way.
+The challenge here is to mitigate service interruption and create a reliable environment that supports federated edge computing.
+One mechanism for implementing reliability is the replication of services or the facilitation of migration of services from one node to another.
+The main challenge is to keep overhead to a minimum so that the QoS of an application is not affected.